Library cards will be issued to the following patrons free of charge:

 A qualified custodian:

-• is a permanent Washington Twp. resident
+- is a permanent Washington Township resident

-• does not have to be a library cardholder
+- does not have to be a library cardholder

-• has no outstanding fines or materials if they have a library card
+- has no outstanding fines or materials if they have a library card

-• resides at the same address as the applicant
+- resides at the same address as the applicant

-• is willing to assume legal responsibility for the applicant to receive and use a library card by signing a custodial form
+- is willing to assume legal responsibility for the applicant to receive and use a library card by signing a custodial form

-• child under the age of 18 who is living with a legal guardian or foster parent
+- child under the age of 18 who is living with a legal guardian or foster parent

-The homebound patron will need to complete the library card application for homebound patrons and supply an acceptable form of identification as stated in Policy 1.2 Acceptable Forms of I.D. to Obtain a Library Card.
+The homebound patron will need to complete the library card application for homebound patrons and supply an acceptable form of identification as stated in Policy 1.2 Acceptable Forms of identification to Obtain a Library Card.
 The homebound patron is responsible for all items borrowed on this card.

 Patrons are responsible for their library cards.
 Library staff cannot monitor the possible use of library cards by persons other than the original cardholder.
 Patrons are responsible for knowing the due date for all materials borrowed from the library and returning materials before or on this date.
 Materials returned after the due date will accrue overdue fines.
 Patrons with fines exceeding $10.00 in total will lose borrowing privileges until their fines are paid.
 Cardholders are limited to checking out three holiday books owned by the Margaret E. Heggan Free Public Library during the season in which the holiday is celebrated.
 Materials may not be renewed if on request (on hold) by another patron.
 Patrons should be aware that policies may vary for materials borrowed from other LOGIN libraries.
 The Margaret E. Heggan Free Public Library is not responsible for fines or fees charged by other libraries in the consortium.